cloudtrust/keycloak-bridge/README.md

 ### gRPC and HTTP clients

 All applications can interact with the bridge using either HTTP or gRPC.
 The applications need to implement its own client.
-The Flatbuffer schema is available in ``pkg/user/flatbuffer/user.fbs` There is an example in the directory `client`.
+The Flatbuffer schema is available in `api/user/user.fbs`, see the directory `/examples`.

 ### Health